Sample Resignation Letter With a Reason for Leaving

-Remember that, in a work climate where people can be expected to change jobs far more frequently than they did in earlier generations, it’s important to maintain a positive and supportive network of professional references – which means that you should a) always leave an employer on a positive note; and b) do your best to maintain a cordial relationship with them just in case you might need them to serve as a reference for you in the future.
+In a work climate where people change jobs far more frequently than they did in earlier generations, it’s important to maintain a positive and supportive network of professional references—which means that you should always part ways in as professional a manner as possible, and do your best to maintain a cordial relationship with them in case you might need them to serve as a reference for you in the future.

 A well-written letter of resignation will lay the groundwork for this ongoing professional relationship.
-Use the following resignation letter example as a model when you want to thank your employer and provide a reason for your resignation.
-Also see below for another example of a letter that states a career change as a reason for moving on.
+Use the following resignation letters as a model when you want to thank your employer and provide a reason for your resignation.

 Your Phone Number